-How New Pension Transfer Charges Affect You
+The Affect of New Pension Transfer Charges

 From October 1st 2020, regardless of whether you’re an expat or not, the rules for transferring your defined benefit pension have changed.
 The FCA’s motivation for introducing these new rules is to remove contingent charging, or in other words, the concept of financial advisers getting paid only if the transfer goes ahead.
 In the past, this business model has seen many instances of advice given with a bias to ensuring a transfer goes ahead so the adviser gets paid, when the best outcome would have been to not transfer at all.

 In some aspects, the new rules make sense as the FCA is also starting to recognise issues relating to contingent charging outside of the UK, which have been exacerbated by thousands of expats finding their assets transferred into offshore bonds or other investment vehicles with high charges, exit penalties, expensive underlying funds and unregulated investments, often with catastrophic results.
 Visit our pages on how to pay for financial advice and things that are good to know to learn more.

 Going forward, you'll be required to pay for advice regardless of whether a transfer takes place or not, potentially incurring a significant cost only to be told not to transfer and for nothing to change.
 This is where many advisory firms believe the rule changes are flawed, as only those with sufficient wealth to pay a non-contingent fee will be able to afford taking professional advice, whilst less affluent scheme members are denied the opportunity to do so.
 However, there are ways to avoid this substantial expense which we explain more on below.